UPDATED: This article was originally published in March 2016.

-This year, the US National Park Service turns 100.
-And really, there’s a lot to celebrate.
+There’s a lot to love about the USA’s national parks.
 From deserts, canyons and mountains, to alpine forests, lakes, tropical reefs, even volcanoes – wilderness-wise, the US has it all.
-Here are ten of the very best American national parks.
+Here are ten of the very best American national parks and forests (in no particular order).

 1. Zion – Utah